 ---|---|

-HBase, SolrCloud, Kafka | zookeeper as the coordination service |
+HBase, SolrCloud, Kafka | Zookeeper as the coordination service |

-MongoDB | its own config server and monogos daemons as the routing tier |
+MongoDB | Its own config server and monogos daemons as the routing tier |

-Cassandra and Riak | use gossip protocol among the nodes, put the complexity int the nodes, avoid external coordination service dependency |
+Cassandra and Riak | Use gossip protocol among the nodes, put the complexity int the nodes, avoid external coordination service dependency |

-CouchBase | routing tier which learns the routing changes from the cluster nodes, not support auto rebalance |
+CouchBase | Routing tier which learns the routing changes from the cluster nodes, not support auto rebalance |

 Extended Topics